appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-21-Filters-for-Integration.md

 ![rest-getnode-workflow](/staticfiles/connectors/media/technology-connector/rest-getnode-workflow.png)

-3 Here you have to define action filters for the REST based connection by clicking on the node (GET) of the workflow.
+3 Here you have to define action filters for the REST based connection by clicking on the `GET` node of the workflow.
-  View the right side panel and click `Action` button.
+  View the right side panel and click `Filter` button.
 The following screen appears.

 ![rest_get_actionfilter](/staticfiles/connectors/media/technology-connector/rest_get_actionfilter.png)